 Learn More About the Project

 VAdata is an electronic web-based data collection system for Virginia's sexual and domestic violence service agencies.
-One of its unique features is that VAdata collects information on both sexual and domestic violence, collecting information from both domestic violence programs and sexual assault crisis centers in a single system.
+One of its unique features is that VAdata captures information on both sexual and domestic violence experiences from both domestic violence programs and sexual assault crisis centers in a single system.

 The system provides a summary of data on the adults and children served by these agencies, including a description of the violence experienced, the perpetrators of that violence, the impact of the violence and strategies used to cope with its effects, and the services received.

 - The data provided by VAdata are an important tool in Virginia's effort to address and prevent sexual and domestic violence.

 Moreover, data help to illustrate how vital family violence services change can lives.
 In 2020, nearly 3,000 adult survivors supported by Virginia's sexual and domestic violence agencies responded to confidential surveys:

 - 96% knew more ways to plan for their safety.